ravisksingh1999/Gemini-Clone/README.md

 ## ⚙️ API Integration
 This project uses a public API to fetch and display data dynamically.
 You can replace the API URL in the codebase with your preferred data source.
 The API is called in the search component to display relevant results based on user input.

-## 🚀 Deployment
-This project is deployed on Vercel.
-To deploy your own version:

-1. **Create a Vercel account**: [https://vercel.com/](https://vercel.com/)
-2. **Link your GitHub repository** and follow the deployment steps from the dashboard.

 ## 🤝 Contributing
 Contributions are welcome!
 If you’d like to contribute: